leeper/margins/README.md

 ![marginsplot](http://i.imgur.com/VhoaFGp.png)

 R has no comparable functionality in the base tools (though `predict` implements some of the functionality for computing predicted values).
 Nor do any add-on packages implement appropriate marginal effect estimates.
 Notably, several packages provide estimates of marginal effects for different types of models.
 Among these are [car](http://cran.r-project.org/web/packages/car/index.html), [alr3](http://cran.r-project.org/web/packages/alr3/index.html), [mfx](http://cran.r-project.org/web/packages/mfx/index.html), [erer](http://cran.r-project.org/web/packages/erer/index.html), among others.
-Unfortunately, none of these packages implement marginal effects correctly (i.e., correctly account for interrelated variables such as interaction terms (e.g., `a:b`) or power terms (e.g., `I(a^2)`) and the packages all implement quite different interfaces for different types of models.
+Unfortunately, none of these packages implement marginal effects correctly (i.e., correctly account for interrelated variables such as interaction terms (e.g., `a:b`) or power terms (e.g., `I(a^2)`) and the packages all implement quite different interfaces for different types of models. [interplot](https://cran.r-project.org/web/packages/interplot/) provides functionality simply for plotting interaction effects but does not appear to support general marginal effects displays (in either tabular or graphical form), while [visreg](https://cran.r-project.org/web/packages/visreg/index.html) provides a more general plotting function but no tabular output.

 Given the importance of models that are non-linear in all statistical analyses and the difficulty of interpreting those models, there is a clear need for a simple, consistent way to estimate marginal effects for popular statistical models.